 Texas Driver's License

-The Texas Department of Public Safety provides the following services inside the Visitors Welcome Center, Building 69005:
+The Texas Department of Public Safety provides the following services next to the Visitors Welcome Center, Building 69005 by APPOINTMENT ONLY:

 This office does not administer driving license tests, road tests or provide vehicle registration services.

 Hours of operations: Monday through Friday 8:30 a.m. to 5 p.m.
 Closed for lunch from 12 to 1:15 p.m. daily and on some federal and state holidays.

 Bell County Vehicle Registration Office